Dingdong Dantes: 2010s

 In 2010, Dantes was scheduled to release You to Me Are Everything.
 He was part of Regine Velasquez and Ogie Alcasid's U.S. tour mid May–June.
 He appeared in the television show Endless Love from June 25 to October 15, 2010.
 Dantes became a cohost of Party Pilipinas on channel 7.
 He won the "Best Drama Actor Award" for Stairway To Heaven in the 2010 PMPC Star Awards for TV and was nominated for the same category at the 2010 Asian Television Awards.

 In 2011, Dantes did a comedy primetime TV series titled, I Heart You, Pare! with his leading lady Regine Velasquez.
 He plays an obnoxious macho guy who falls with a heterosexual woman played by Velásquez who, after a chance encounter, met again as she plays a drag who tries to run away from the law.
 Unfortunately Regine Velasquez left seven weeks before the series came to a close due to her pregnancy with husband Ogie Alcasid.
 Iza Calzado replaced Velasquez in the series.

-He was part of the Star Cinema suspense film Segunda Mano with Kris Aquino and Angelica Panganiban.
-This marked Dantes' first project with rival station and film archive Star Cinema, a division of ABS-CBN.
+He was part of the Star Cinema suspense film Segunda Mano with Kris Aquino and Angelica Panganiban as he played the main antagonist role, Ivan.
+This marked Dantes' first project with the rival station and film archive Star Cinema, a division of ABS-CBN.
 It was also his first time to work with Kapamilya stars.
 He stated that he signed a one-film contract with Star Cinema to do the film and work with Kris Aquino.